After looking at a number of EDH deck lists I have seen two distinct types of mana bases used by various decks.

 Strategically speaking,

-Thanks for the comprehensive answer, also interested if you know of any article(s) or discussions on mtg etiquette as being a better opponent is always nice. (will google when I get a chance). – ThunderHorse Jan 31 at 20:29
+• Thanks for the comprehensive answer, also interested if you know of any article(s) or discussions on mtg etiquette as being a better opponent is always nice. (will google when I get a chance).
+Commented Jan 31, 2012 at 20:29

-@ThunderHorse Muse Vessel probably has a good bit of stuff about the social aspects of multiplayer, among their other articles.
-(To be honest, I probably still shuffle my library about once every three turns in my mono-black EDH deck, due to the volume of cards like Solemn Simulacrum, Demonic Collusion, and Expedition Map.) – Alex P Jan 31 at 20:38
+• @ThunderHorse Muse Vessel probably has a good bit of stuff about the social aspects of multiplayer, among their other articles.
+(To be honest, I probably still shuffle my library about once every three turns in my mono-black EDH deck, due to the volume of cards like Solemn Simulacrum, Demonic Collusion, and Expedition Map.)

 You would avoid nonbasic land if your group regularly sees